The College Mission

 The College provides a liberal education in the arts and sciences and fosters a collaborative environment for faculty and student inquiry.
 Dedicated faculty members challenge students to sharpen their critical thinking skills and to develop their capacities for clear communication and creative expression.
 The College faculty is committed to advancing our teaching, curriculum, and campus culture in order to meet the educational needs and aspirations of students in a rapidly changing world.

-The hallmarks of a graduate of The College include:
+The hallmarks of a student of The College include:

 - A resourceful intellect and talent for independent thinking

 - The capacity to evaluate information critically and to convey it effectively

 - Competence in many methods of defining, approaching and solving problems

 - A lively curiosity about and mature respect for varied cultures and intellectual perspectives

 - A lifelong commitment to learning, to health and well-being, and to the values that inform a W&L education.

 The purposes of The College are several: to provide the essentials of a liberal education to all undergraduates before they separate into their fields of specialization; to offer courses and majors leading to the degrees of Bachelor of Arts and Bachelor of Science; to encourage independent work and scholarly investigation; and to present courses preliminary to professional training in such fields as engineering, journalism, law and health.